amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/CompilerFrontEndASTInGo/README.md

     83  }
 ```

-Let's focus on the JSON under `*ast.File` representing a Go source file.
+Let's focus on the JSON under [`*ast.File`](https://golang.org/pkg/go/ast/#File) representing a Go source file.
 The file is the root node, and it contains all
 the top-level declarations in the file - the import and the main function.
 Under `mains'` body, we have a
-`blockStmt` containing a list of the function statements.
+[`*ast.blockStmt`](https://golang.org/pkg/go/ast/#BlockStmt) containing a list of the function statements.
 Similar to HTML, the dependency of the nodes create a
 tree-like structure.

 The syntax is "abstract" in the sense that it does not represent every detail appearing in the real syntax, but rather